 The RRC played a vital role in reforming business rules and regulations that restricted or hindered economic activities and civilian autonomy.
-Outdated and excessive regulations were eliminated under the regulatory reform programme.
-Food service businesses welcomed the reform scheme to abolish restrictions on opening hours, as it enabled them to boost their profits by extending opening hours.
-Local governments also welcomed the reform scheme because it removed troublesome work to impose the previous regulations and it eliminated a source of corruption for enforcement officials.
+Out-dated and excessive regulations were eliminated under the regulatory reform programme.
+Food services businesses welcomed the reform scheme to abolish restrictions on opening hours, as they were able to boost their profits by extending their opening hours.
+Local governments also welcomed the reform scheme because it removed the need to undertake troublesome work to impose the previous regulations and also eliminated a source of corruption for enforcing officials.

-But civic organisations such as women's organisations, religious organisations, and consumer groups claimed that the restrictions on opening hours of food service businesses were necessary and that opening hours should not be liberalised because of possible social harm and damage.
+However, civic organisations such as women's organisation, religious organisations and consumer groups claimed that the restrictions on opening hours of food services businesses was necessary and should not be liberalised because of possible social harm and damage.
 They were especially concerned about the liberalisation of entertainment bars' opening hours.
-They insisted that such liberalisation would lead to a surge in the number of bars, which in turn would lead to rampant overconsumption of alcohol and a bad environment for young people.
+They insisted that liberalisation of entertainment bars' opening hours would lead to a surge in the number of bars and this in turn would lead to rampant over-consumption of alcohol and a detrimental environment for youth.

-Initially, with criticism against the RRC's scheme mounting, the President passively supported the RRC by remaining silent on the issue.
+Initially, while criticism against the RRC's scheme mounted, the President passively supported the RRC by remaining silent on the issue.
 The debate was fuelled by media attention and the proposed reform scheme became the subject of heated and emotional exchanges.
-Reactions to the reform scheme from women's, consumer, and environmental groups were highly emotional, as the move was deemed to lead to a decay of social health and moral values.
-These groups argued that if restrictions were abolished, men would drink all night and juvenile delinquency would rise.
+Reactions to the reform scheme from women's, consumer and environmental groups were highly emotional, as the move was deemed to lead to a decay of social health and moral virtues.
+These groups argued that if restrictions were abolished, men would drink all night and eventually juvenile delinquency would follow.

 Despite fierce opposition, the RRC continued to push forward with the reform and tried to persuade opposition groups by increasing public awareness.
 The RRC and the government actively and continuously briefed the public on the rationale behind the reform and its positive effects, and consistently entered into dialogue with opposing groups.
 After two months of public consultations, an agreement was reached and the reform proposal was endorsed by opposition groups.
-These opposition groups accepted complementary action to strengthen social protection from the detrimental effects of greater numbers of entertainment bars.
+These opposition groups accepted complementary action to strengthen social protection from the detrimental effects of additional entertainment bars.